dockstore/dockstore-ui/app/docs/getting-started.md

 You can see this tool takes two inputs, a parameter to control memory usage and a BAM file (binary sequence alignment file).
 It produces one output, a zip file, that contains various HTML reports that BamStats creates.

 The [CWL standard](http://common-workflow-language.github.io/) is continuing to evolve and hopefully we will see new features, like support for [EDAM ontology](http://edamontology.org/page) terms, in future releases.
-In the mean time the [Gitter chat](https://gitter.im/common-workflow-language/common-workflow-language) is an active community to help drive the development in positive directions and we recommend tool authors make their voices heard.
+In the mean time the [Gitter chat](https://gitter.im/common-workflow-language/common-workflow-language) is an active community to help drive the development of CWL in positive directions and we recommend tool authors make their voices heard.

 It is also possible to describe tools via the [WDL language](https://github.com/broadinstitute/wdl).
 A tool can either be described in WDL-only or can be described with both WDL and CWL.